zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/coalesce-destination.md

 A company uses Entity Framework and imports customers with the `BulkMerge` method to insert new customers and update existing customers.

-However, there is a particularity.
+However, there is a peculiarity.
 Only null values for customer columns need to be updated; otherwise, we keep the current database values.

 In summary:

 - When the destination `Email IS NULL`, the destination value is updated
-- When the destination `Email IS NOT NULL`, the destination value is keep
+- When the destination `Email IS NOT NULL`, the destination value is kept

 ## Solution

-The`CoalesceDestination` option have 3 solutions to this problem:
+The `CoalesceDestination` option has 3 solutions to this problem:

 - [On[Action]UseCoalesceDestination](#onactionusecoalescedestination)
 - [CoalesceDestinationOn[Action]Expression](#coalescedestinationonactionexpression)